Archives West Finding Aid

 - Access Restrictions

-OPEN TO THE PUBLIC.
+Collection is open to the public.
+Collection must be used in Special Collections and University Archives Reading Room.
+Collection or parts of collection may be stored offsite.
 Permanent University Archive public records are available for research, and are subject to state, and in some cases federal freedom of information laws.
 In compliance with applicable state and federal laws, including, but not limited to, FERPA and HIPAA, specific records that are legally protected, sensitive, private, or confidential are exempt (not subject to disclosure) and closed to protect individual privacy.
+Access to paper records will be granted after a professional review of the records occurs based on regulations in state and federal laws.
+Contact Special Collections and University Archives well in advance in order to access these records.

 - Funding for production of this finding aid was provided through a grant awarded by the National Historical Publications and Records Commission (NHPRC).